shimdevkun/Instaclone/README.md

 ## How to use Instaclone

-1. Choose (see list below) or create a user to login as
+1. Log in as a user (see list below) // incoming...
-2. Choose one or more of the following actions
+2. Visit the following pages

--   View personal feed
+-   Personal feed
--   View explore page
+-   Explore page
--   View profile page
+-   Profile page

--   View followers
--   View followees
+3. Try the following actions

 -   Create a post
 -   Delete a post